 Text: We are unabashedly obsessed with language.
 We believe the text itself holds all the clues we need to perform an early modern play with truth and vitality.
 We examine imagery, verse, rhetorical devices, and embedded stage directions.
-Shakespeare and his contemporaries wrote beautiful poetry, but they also wrote bawdy, gritty, realistic prose and we embrace both with equal relish.
+Shakespeare and his contemporaries wrote beautiful imagery, but they also used language that was bawdy, gritty, and realistic; we embrace both with equal relish.
 In short, we trust the text and it is the basis of our work.

 Actor: We are a company that believes the actor is at the center of the artistic process.
 We seek out artists who are willing to take creative risks, who are bold and courageous, who are ensemble-driven, and who are professionally-minded in their commitment to the art.
-The actor is the vessel through which the text comes to life, and as such the actor must be willing to bare his or her soul onstage, and must be intellectually, emotionally, physically, and spiritually adept.
+The actor is the vessel through which the text comes to life, and as such the actor must be intellectually, emotionally, and physically adept.

 Audience: We feel that the audience is the final ingredient needed to bring the play to life.
-In keeping with the early modern aesthetic, there is no fourth wall, and we engage the audience as a fellow actor, an active participant in the world of the play.
-Actors may turn the audience into a raucous mob, their confidants, or the butt of a joke.
+In keeping with the early modern aesthetic, there is no fourth wall, and we welcome the audience as an active participant in the world of the play.
+Actors may invite the audience to turn into a raucous mob, their confidants, or the butt of a joke.
 By playing with the audience rather than to them, we make these plays exciting, accessible, and relevant.